KianoushAmirpour/End-to-End-Data-Pipeline-for-Reddit-and-News-APIs/README.md

 8. Run `docker compose up`
 9. Schedule your airflow dag or you can trigger it manually.
 10. Run `docker compose down`.

+### Chat with database
+Utilizing Langchain and Hugging Face, we leveraged the Language Models' capability to interact with the database.